 Cancer begins when healthy cells change and grow out of control, forming a mass called a tumor.
 A tumor can be cancerous or benign.
 A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
 A benign tumor means the tumor can grow but will not spread.

 Adenocarcinoma.
 Adenocarcinoma starts in the Bartholin’s glands or vulvar sweat glands.
-It accounts for a small percentage of vulvar cancer.
+It accounts for a small percentage of vulvar cancers.
 It is usually found on the sides of the vaginal opening.

 Melanoma.
-Melanoma is another type of skin cancer that accounts for about 2% to 4% of vulvar cancer.
-It occurs most often on the clitoris or the labia minora.
-Women with melanoma on other parts of their body have an increased risk of developing vulvar melanoma.
+Melanoma is a type of skin cancer that accounts for about 2% to 4% of vulvar cancers.
+Melanoma is usually found on skin in parts of the body commonly exposed to the sun, but it can occasionally develop where there is no sun exposure.
+When it develops in the vulva, it occurs most often on the clitoris or the labia minora.
+Having melanoma diagnosed on another part of the body is a risk factor for developing vulvar melanoma.
 Vulvar melanoma is often treated using similar approaches for the treatment of melanoma in other parts of the body.

 Sarcoma.
 Sarcoma is a tumor of the connective tissue beneath the skin.

 The next section in this guide is Statistics.
-It helps explain the number of women who are diagnosed with this disease and their survival rates.
-You may use the menu to choose a different section to continue reading in this guide.
+It helps explain the number of people who are diagnosed with vulvar cancer and general survival rates.
+Use the menu to choose a different section to read in this guide.